pramanikpatel/Analyse_Control_System/1_Requirements/README.md

 # Requirements
 ## Introduction
- Control Systems are used almost everywhere in automation systems.Stabilty and relative stability is very important factor to be considered while designing a control system.
+ Control Systems are used almost everywhere in automation systems.Absolute Stabilty and Relative stability is very important factor to be considered while designing a control system.The designer at every moment of time needs the information of relative stabilty parameters like rise time,peak overshoot and peak time

 ## Research
 ![Description](Link to Pic)